WVU-CS330-2025-01-Group01/beach-day/docs/environment.md

 </summary>

 This is the name of your MySQL connection HostName.
 For your local development environment, you will have set this when creating your SQL connection.
 Without it, the code and database can not communicate.
+Typically for a local environment, you call it localhost.
+However, this sometimes does not resolve properly.
+If that's an issue, or you want to try this first, enter it as `127.0.0.1` .
+This is equivelent to localhost.

 </details>
 <details>